kendallroden/DockerToolingLabs/README.md

 ## Getting Started with Visual Studio

-1. Open Visual Studio 2017 and `Ctrl+Shift+N` to open the New Project dialogue
+1. Open Visual Studio 2017 and use `Ctrl+Shift+N` to open the New Project dialogue

 2. Create a new Visual C#, ASP.NET Core Web Application and name it `WebFrontEnd`.
 Click 'OK' to continue.

     ![](content/image1.png)

 3. Configure your project to use `.NET Core`, the `ASP.NET Core 2.2 SDK` and the `Web Application (Model-View-Controller)` template.
-You will notice you can select `Enable Docker Support` when creating a new solution.
+You will notice you can select `Enable Docker Support` when creating a new project.
 In this lab, we will be adding Docker Support at a later time, but keep in mind you can leverage this feature in the future to add Docker Support during project creation.
 Click 'OK' to create.

    **Note: For this lab, we will not configure for HTTPS.**

     ![](content/image2.png)

-4. Open the Solution Explorer `Ctrl+Alt+L` to view your project files.
+4. Open the Solution Explorer using `Ctrl+Alt+L` to view your project files.
 Your output should mirror the image below.

    ![](content/image3.png)